Dhrutube/SmartRoutes/README.md

 SmartRoutes combines U.S. Census demographics, GTFS transit-stop locations, and CityIQ pedestrian foot-traffic to score each census tract on a *need vs. supply* gap, then clusters high-gap tracts into candidate zones for new or improved bus routes.
-The results are presented as interactive maps and charts, both in a Streamlit web app and as standalone HTML files.
+The results are presented as interactive maph, both in a Streamlit web app and as standalone HTML files.

-## What it does
+## What it shows

-- **Income distribution** — median household income by census tract (choropleth) and the count of tracts per income bracket.
-- **Transit stop density** — transit stops per km² by tract, plus a dot map of every stop colored by agency.
-- **Income vs. transit density** — scatter with OLS fit, marginal histograms, and a low- vs. high-income boxplot, with correlation/significance statistics (Pearson, Spearman, Welch t-test, Mann–Whitney).
+- **Pedestrian Heatmap** — a heatmap of pedestrian foot-traffic.
+Useful for determining which areas have a demand for transit stops.
-- **Underserved zones** — a composite *need index* (population density, renter share, and inverse income) compared against transit supply to compute a `gap_score`.
+- **Underserved zones** — a composite *need index* (population density and inverse income) compared against transit supply to compute a `gap_score`.
 Tracts above the 75th-percentile gap are flagged underserved and clustered into geographic zones via hierarchical clustering.